Mo Gilligan

-Mosiah Bikila Gilligan (born 19 February 1988) is a British stand-up comedian.
+Mosiah Bikila Gilligan (born 19 February 1988) is a British stand-up comedian, television presenter and content creator.
 He is known for his observational comedy.
-After several years of uploading comedy clips to social media, he found global success in 2017.
+After several years of uploading comedy clips to social media, he found a wider audience in 2017.
 He hosted The Lateish Show with Mo Gilligan (2019) on Channel 4.
 He currently co-hosts The Big Narstie Show on Channel 4, and is a judge on The Masked Singer UK since the second series in 2020, and a judge on The Masked Dancer UK since 2021.
-In 2022 Gilligan took a break from The Masked Dancer UK due to work issues, and was replaced by Peter Crouch.
+In 2022 Gilligan took a break from The Masked Dancer UK due to work conflicts, and was replaced by Peter Crouch.

-Early life
+Early life and education

 Mosiah Bikila Gilligan was born on 19 February 1988 in Lambeth, London to British parents of Jamaican and St. Lucian descent.
 His mother was born in Wales while his father is from Brixton.
 His parents separated when he was 5, and he was raised by both parents while living in Camberwell, London.

+Gilligan was educated at Pimlico School, (now known as Pimlico Academy), a state comprehensive school in the Pimlico area of Westminster, in London.
 He began his interest in comedy whilst attending a performing arts school in Pimlico.
-Gilligan is an avid supporter of Arsenal F.C.